 Ushakov proved himself a master of naval warfare, eschewing traditional line of battle tactics in favor of precise close-range combat involving focusing the fire of several ships on a single target.
 Most of his greatest battles against the Turks involved his forced being outnumbered and outgunned.

-The reason it's my favorite war is that it was a range war and what that means is that the Argentine guns could fire 9 kilometers.
-The British guns could fire 17 kilometers.
-So we just parked out ships 10 kilometers away and theirs were falling into the sea and we were shelling the shit out of them.
-It's the war equilvalent of holding a midget at arm's length and he's flailing and you're just kicking him in the bollocks.
+The reason it's my favourite war is that it was a range war, and what that means is that the Argentine guns could fire 9 kilometres.
+The British guns could fire 17 kilometres.
+So we just parked our ships 10 kilometres away and theirs were falling into the sea and we were shelling the shit out of them.
+It's the war equivalent of holding a midget at arm's length and he's flailing and you're just kicking him in the bollocks.